sethkunzler/fs-journal/journal/11/questions.md

 # A bit more CSharp and SQL
 1. What does ***inheritance*** accomplish for us in C#?

-  > Inheritence is when one class takes on the attributes, methods and members of another.
+  > Inheritance is when one class takes on the attributes, methods and members of another.
 In C# it means that  we can do fun things like
   ``` cs
   <!-- RepoItem.cs -->
   namespace thisProjectName.Models;